Paul Irish

 Paul Irish is an American front-end engineer and a developer advocate for the Google Chrome web browser.
-He is a evangelist in web technologies, including JavaScript and CSS.
+He is an evangelist in web technologies, including JavaScript and CSS.
 In 2011, he was named Developer of the Year by The Net Awards for his contributions to the web development landscape and his participation in many popular open source projects.

 Front-end development

 Irish has created, contributed to, or led the development of many front-end web development projects and JavaScript libraries: